day8/re-frame/docs/Flows.md

 ### But really, why do I need flows?

-`Flows` will help you in at least two usecases.

-**First**, your app has to maintain a value calculated from multiple inputs, each of which varies independently (ie. the inputs are updated via different event handlers).
+Some apps do complex tasks, with deep layers of branching and looping.
+But most apps do simple things, as well.
+Many such tasks amount to synchronization - maintaining an invariant within a changing data structure.

+And of course, a task which seems complex may just be a chain of simple tasks.

 One relatable example is that of trying to maintain cascading error states.
 Imagine your UI has a validation rule: `start date` must be before `end date`.
-After the user changes either value, the error state must be calculated, and this is used to determine if the `submit` button is enabled or not, and if an error message is displayed or not.
+After the user changes either value, the error state must be calculated.
+This is used to determine if the `submit` button is enabled or not, and if an error message is displayed or not.

-Now, make it more complicated: imagine your UI has many validation rules and error state must be calculated for each of them.
-And the submit button state is a secondary calculation that combines these error states.
+Now, imagine your UI has many validation rules, and an error state must be calculated for each of them.
+In this case, the submit button state is a secondary calculation which combines these error states.
 Cascading, derived values.

-In this tree-ish arrangement, data flows from the leaves (what the user entered), through intermediate nodes (error predicate functions), through to the root (submit button state).
-In this tree, both the intermediate values and the root value are important.
+Data flows from the leaves (what the user entered), through intermediate nodes (error predicate functions), through to the root (submit button state).

-###

-Answer: you don't.
-Instead, you use a Flow.

-`Subscriptions` calculate a derived value.
-So do `Flows`.
-A key difference is that `Flow` values are stored in `app-db` and that makes them available to event handlers.
-Of course, subscriptions are delightfully simple, because they both calculate and deliver data to views, and their lifecycle is automatically handled by the views using them.
-Flows are more manual/flexible.
-But when you need a derived value in an event handler, you have moved beyond `subscriptions` to needing a `Flow`
+Both the intermediate values and the root value are important.

 ### Is this a rules engine?